IndigoDomotics/TestingBase/README.md

         test_something.py  <- your test cases would subclass shared.utils.APIBase

 In order to use this repo, you must have python-dotenv and httpx installed.

+### Adding the TestingBase submodule to your repo

+All test cases now should inherit from this repo, which should be included as a submodule.
+PyCharm doesn't integrate git submodules in any way, so you'll need to revert to a terminal window to maintain the submodule.
+When you first check out the repo, or if you have one that's already local but you haven't yet added the testing base, do this:

+`git submodule add https://github.com/IndigoDomotics/TestingBase.git tests/shared`

+That will check out the repo as the tests/shared directory.
+Note that all of the tests should use the APIBase test case class, so you will need to do this before running any tests.

+If there are changes to the this repo, you will also need to update it from the command line in your local repos:

+`git submodule update --recursive --remote tests/shared`